-Obviously we’re biased, but we think that the All Things Secured password checker tool is worthy of being called one of the best password strength checkers.
+Obviously I’m biased, but I think that the All Things Secured password checker tool is worthy of being called the best password strength test.

 The advantage of this tool is that it not only gives you key stats about the password you input (how long is it? what kind of characters are you using? how long would it take to crack the password?), it also provides feedback.

 So, for example, if your password needed a bit more work, the “review” section would provide some pointers on what you could do to make it better.

 In other words, we’re not going to just tell you “your password sucks” or “your password is great!”…this tool will coach you toward better security.

 The Kaspersky password checker is another popular tool built by one of the bigger names in computer security and anti-virus.

 The tool does what it’s supposed to do – it checks your common passwords – but that’s pretty much it.
 It’s more of a “meter” than it is a password tester.

 What you see in the screenshot above is about as detailed of feedback as they’re going to give you.
 There’s no feedback on the quality of the password other than a red/yellow/green meter and a “time to crack”.